- garbage_collect

 - Control whether or not atom and clause garbage collection are executed

 in a dedicated thread.
-The default is
+The default is true.
+Values for

-thread but allows is to be
+The latter stops thegcthread but allows is to be

 recreated lazily.
 This is use by e.g., fork/1